scanner-research/vgrid_jupyter/README.md

 ## Installation

-You must have Python 3 and [npm](https://www.npmjs.com/get-npm) installed.
+You must have Python 3 and [npm](https://www.npmjs.com/get-npm) already installed.

 ### From pip